ddovod/libkvs/README.md

 When the thread unlocks the mutex, it can move next N thread records from the waiting to the running list promoting them to continue.

+Current lock mode of the mutex is changed only when running list becomes empty.
+The new lock mode is assigned according to the next lock operation or first entry of the waiting list.

 This mechanism allows to minimise stagnation time of the waiting threads, so eventually everybody will be allowed to try to proceed.

 ## TODO